You want smart political talk without the meltdowns?

 Thank you for doing so.

-With no ceiling over your head unless you said it for yourself.
+Ours is the greatest nation on earth with no ceiling over your head unless you set it for yourself.

-Gone are the days when someone else decides how far you go, how long you drive, you decide how far you go, you decide what you drive in, where you drive, and in America.
+Gone are the days when someone else decides how far you go, how long you drive.

 How does it feel?

-And you Google it, and she's an African American, and she's called every atrocious, ugly, despicable, evil name that you can think of.
+And you Google it, and she's an African-American, and she's called every atrocious, ugly, despicable, evil name that you can think of just because she's African-American and conservative.

 You've been through the same thing.